Qazeer/InfoSec-Notes/Active_Directory/Recon-Domain_Recon.md

 A trust relationship can be:
   - one-way, given by one forest or domain, the trusting object, to another domain or forest, the trusted object
-  - two-way, meaning permissions extend mutually from both objects
+  - two-way, meaning permissions extend mutually from both objects.

 *Transitivity*